zerothreats/zerothreats.github.io/_posts/Posts/Penetration testing/2024-11-22-hacking-article#1.markdown

 layout: post
 title:  "Penetration testing"
 date:   2024-11-24 15:14:54
-categories: penetration_test
+categories: Penetration_test
 comments: true
 ---

 ## Key Characteristics of Ethical Hacking

 	Authorized
-        `Ethical hacking is always conducted with the consent of the organization or system owner.
+        `Ethical hacking` is always conducted with the consent of the organization or system owner.

     Purposeful
         The goal is to uncover and fix vulnerabilities before they can be exploited by malicious hackers.